hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdPostgres/HummingbirdPostgres.md

 Working with Postgres databases.

-## Overview

-`HummingbirdPostgres` provides a Postgres implementation of the persist framework and a database migration service.
-It uses [PostgresNIO](https://github.com/vapor/postgres-nio) as its database client.
+`HummingbirdPostgres` provides a Postgres implementation of the persist framework and a Postgres database migration service.
+It uses `PostgresClient` from [PostgresNIO](https://github.com/vapor/postgres-nio) as its database client.

 ## Topics

+### Articles

+- <doc:PersistentData>

 ### Persist

-- <doc:PersistentData>
 - ``PostgresPersistDriver``

 ### Migrations